infinityworks/Policies/ISO-27001/databreach/readme.md

 This policy applies to all staff at Infinity Works.
 This includes temporary, casual or agency staff and contractors, consultants, suppliers and data processors working for, or on behalf of the company.

-The objective of this policy is to contain any breaches, to minimise the risk associated with the breach and consider what action is necessary to secure personal data and prevent further breaches.
+The objective of this policy is to contain any security breaches, to minimise the risk associated with the breach and consider what action is necessary to secure personal data and prevent further breaches.

 ## Policy